Crazie-ash/node-typescript-assignment/README.md

 4. **Response Messages**: Currently, response messages are embedded within the route handlers.
 To improve code maintainability and reusability, these messages can be moved to a separate YAML file or constants file.
 This allows for easier management of response messages and facilitates localization if needed in the future.

+5 **Async/await**: There are no asynchronous operations such as I/O operations, network requests, or database queries that would require the use of async and await.
+Therefore, not implemented

 ## Testing